Lucas-C/dotfiles_and_notes/misc/Algos_DS_Enigmas/Algo_Notes.md

 - selection from "Bloomin' Marvellous" slides: MurmurHash3, xxhash, SipHash

 Compression:
-- Google Snappy (10x faster, 50% worse compression than LZ)
+- Google Snappy (10x faster, 50% worse compression than LZMA (7z))
-- Google Zöpfli (5% more compression, 100x slower than LZ)
+- Google Zopfli (5% more compression, 100x slower than LZMA (7z))
+- Google Brotli: better than zlib, LZMA (7z) and Snappy/Zopfli in term of speed AND compression ratio

 PID controller: control loop feedback mechanism, using the proportional, integral and derivative values,
     that attempts to minimize the error in outputs by adjusting the process control inputs.